mccraigmccraig/deepstate/README.md

 A ClojureScript microlib for state management in a [Helix](https://github.com/lilactown/helix)-based React app

-## The problem
+## Summary

-deepstate provides some simple hooks-based state management primitives which probably aren't very performant as the single source of truth in a large app (there are no reactions), but are simple, flexible, and straightforward to use in an async world.
+deepstate provides simple hooks-based state management primitives which probably aren't very performant as the single source of truth in a large app (there are no reactions), but are simple, flexible, and straightforward to use in an async world.